Saneajayy/aigen/README.md

 http://localhost:3000

-📦 Deployment
+Deployment

-The application is deployed on Vercel using a serverless architecture.
+The application is deployed using Vercel with a serverless architecture.

-To deploy your own version:
+Deployment steps:

 Push the repository to GitHub

-Connect it to Vercel
+Connect the repository to Vercel

-Add environment variables in the Vercel dashboard
+Configure environment variables in the Vercel dashboard

-Deploy 🚀
+Deploy the application

-📌 Project Status
+Project Status

-✅ Core features completed
+Core features completed

-🔄 Actively improving UI, performance, and AI prompts
+Actively improving performance and UI

-🧪 Future plans include analytics, templates, and multi-language support
+Planned features include analytics, templates, and multi-language support